-There are some people—namely, models on the couture runway, or Rihanna—who can swipe on some emerald-colored lipstick and look impossibly cool.
-But as much as I'm typically down to try on a bold or edgy beauty look, I have to admit that I don't exactly have the same kind of DGAF confidence as RiRi to pull off such a statement.
+There are some people—namely, models on the couture runway and celebrities—who can swipe on some emerald-colored lipstick and look impossibly cool.
+But as much as I'm typically down to try on a bold or edgy beauty look, I have to admit that I don't exactly have the same kind of DGAF confidence as Rihanna to pull off such a statement.
 (Does anyone, really?)

 Keep reading to see which shades I tried, how I styled them, and what others had to say about my experiment!